harshitsilly/swiggy/README.md

 # swiggy
-web client for swiggy using ionic.
+Hybrid app ,mobile web client for swiggy using ionic.
 Used serviceworker for offline application